 Selecting this option will prevent sheets with missing values from being issued.

-Use cloud CDE (Revit addin only)
+CDE filename filter/rule (Revit addin only)

 When this options is selected copies of the exported sheet files are made using a separate filename rule that can conform to project CDE requirements and making it easier to follow internal and external filename standards.
 If the output location rule includes the tag then the format is replaced with "CDE".
 If the tag is not used then an CDE sub-folder is created in the output path. e.g.